MoAlaaElden/switch-int-apply-config/README.md

 # Cisco Apply config to interfaces in particular VLAN
-> A simple script to apply interface-level configuration to all interface in particular VLAN
+> A simple script to apply interface-level configuration to all interface in particular VLAN.
+> You specify the IP address of switch or list of switches, commands that need to be pushed and vlan

 Files:
 * ise-switch-int-apply-config.py - main script